 These masks are designed to filter out airborne particles, including contaminants that may be present in high-risk food processing environments.

 Respirators are particularly well-suited for situations where food industry workers may be exposed to airborne contaminants, such as dust, mould, or other hazardous substances.
-In these high-risk environments, the use of respirators can help ensure the health and safety of employees while also preventing the contamination of food products.
+In these high-risk environments, the use of respirators will help safeguard the health and safety of employees while also preventing the contamination of food products.

 There are several advantages to using respirators in the food industry.

-- Firstly, they provide superior filtration and protection, making them an essential choice for high-risk food processing situations.
+- Firstly, they provide superior filtration and protection, making them a primary choice for high-risk food processing situations.

 - Secondly, these masks are often designed for extended use, offering enhanced comfort and durability compared to disposable face masks.